jaredvincent414/Codepath-prework/README.md

  - E-commerce - It allows for shopping with TikTok shops _ FYP, the For You Page - the algorithm personalizes feeds for users making them see contents that are of importance to them APP Brainstorm
-I want to build an app that integrates all international money remittance platforms, making them easily accessible to users as they can easily compare transfer exchange rates.
+I would like to build an app that integrates all international money remittance services, allowing users to compare transfer exchange rates and delivery times across the various providers, simplifying the process.
+I will include leading platforms like Send Wave with real-time data for exchange rates, transfer rates, and delivery times.
+Users can compare providers based on exchange rates and time taken for delivery across different locations.
+Users will be able to create their profiles and see their transaction history, and the app can also monitor their favorite providers to ease the process.
+I am, however, unsure about some of the processes especially if I need permission from these providers or not.
 ## Notes

 Describe any challenges encountered while building the app.
-My challenge was mostly after the building process, with the screen recording  and gif but I managed to do it with loom.
+My challenge was mostly after the building process, with the screen recording  and GIF but I managed to do it with loom.

 ## License